 Social and emotional development is an important benefit of playing on a team.
 Parents and coaches can instill positive social behaviors and help players work together towards a common goal.

 You’ve already seen the physical gains that your child is making while playing sports, but what about other areas of development?
 Although athletics can certainly help boost motor abilities such as strength and coordination, playing a sport is also a great way to build social and emotional skills, according to the American Academy of Pediatrics.

 Does having a less-than-stellar attitude mean that a child is ‘bad’ or beyond help?
 Not at all.
-Extra guidance and practice is important not only for the kids who need to work on their sport skills, but for those kids who are also poor sports.
+Extra guidance and practice are important not only for the kids who need to work on their sports skills but for those kids who are also in poor sports.
 Whether you’re helping your own child or the kids you coach, supporting sportsmanship means building social and emotional development too.

 To develop the team spirit:

 - Act as a role model.
 If you’re only playing the “star” athlete or are constantly criticizing the children, you’re teaching the wrong lesson.
 Make the game fair and fun.
 If you’re a parent, cheer everyone on (not just your own child).
 If you’re a coach, congratulate everyone on their effort.
 This also includes the opposing team.

 - Focus on the effort and not the effect.
 Ask the children to do the same.
 Also, look for improvement in the children as a team as well as individuals.

 - Be sure to make everyone understands the importance of their respective roles on the team.
 Equally important is that the kids are supporting their teammates on AND off the field.
 When professional and elite athletes are asked what they miss most after they retire, they often refer to the bonding and relationships with their teammates.
 They miss the camaraderie – help the kids establish this.